top of page

 The Applicant can also apply for Child Arrangement Order and the court will decide when and where the child could stay and how much time each parent could spend with the child.
 This order also takes into consideration the overall development of the child.
 This order is also made for the benefit and best interest of the child.

-For how long the Emergency Residence Order lasts?
+How long does an Emergency Residence Order Last?

 The Emergency Residence Order is applicable only up to the second hearing of the case where the parents or individuals against whom the application has been filed presents his case in the court along with the evidence of his innocence.
 Upon hearing the side of the defense, the court will give its final decision which would be either to continue the Emergency Residence Order or cancel it.